-Separating Pigments: Lab Experiment.
+Separating Pigments: Lab Experiment

 Have you ever wondered how plants get their vibrant colors or what makes a flower petal so strikingly beautiful?
 The answer lies in pigments, natural compounds that absorb and reflect light.
 With a simple and engaging lab experiment called chalk chromatography, you can uncover the hidden colors within plant leaves, flowers, or food dyes.
 This hands-on activity is perfect for students, teachers, or anyone curious about the science of color.
 Let’s walk through the steps to conduct this fascinating experiment!